 Hepatitis B: Should I have the vaccine?

-In most adults, an acute hepatitis B infection will usually clear up on its own, without treatment.
+In most adults, an acute hepatitis B will usually clear up on its own, without treatment.
 If it becomes chronic, though, it can have serious consequences.
 There is a vaccine to prevent hepatitis B. It is recommended for all babies and toddlers, as well as for adults who have a high risk of becoming infected.

-The hepatitis B virus is mainly spread through blood, but also through other body fluids.
+The hepatitis B is mainly spread through blood, but also through other body fluids.
 This usually happens during unprotected sex – most commonly between men who have sex with other men.
 Having several sexual partners and recurring sexual STIs (sexually transmitted infections) can increase the risk of getting hepatitis B too.
-Other routes of infection include using non-sterile syringes when injecting drugs or having a tattoo done with non-sterile needles.
+Other routes of include using non-sterile syringes when injecting drugs or having a tattoo done with non-sterile needles.

 If a pregnant woman has hepatitis B, she might pass it on to her baby while giving birth.
 In Germany and other countries, pregnant women are offered a hepatitis B test to see whether they are infected.